-Those courses that are required in the upper-division and graduate levels of the professional program are not open to nonmajors or those not admitted to the upper-division program.
+The courses required in the upper-division and graduate levels of the professional program are not open to nonmajors and students not admitted to the upper-division program.

 ARCHITECTURAL ADMINISTRATION AND MANAGEMENT

 AAD 551 Architectural Management I. (3) S Organizational, human performance, and market influences on architecture firms and projects.
 Readings, case studies, and analysis of managerial problems and solutions.
 Lecture, discussion.
 Prerequisite: graduate-level standing.
 Corequisite: ADE 522.